 This bill aims to expand the scope of the Security of Critical Infrastructure Act 2018 to include entities in the following 11 critical infrastructure sectors: communications, data storage or processing, financial services and markets, water and sewerage, energy, health care and medical, higher education and research, food and grocery, transport, space technology, and defence technology.

 At the same time, the European Union is also currently reviewing its cybersecurity rules through the proposed revision to the Directive on Security of Network and Information Systems (NIS 2 Directive), which aims to address the deficiencies of the previous NIS Directive and make it future proof.

-Join the IIC’s Australian Chapter to hear representatives from Australia’s telecommunications sector along with privacy and cybersecurity experts about domestic and international approaches to protect critical infrastructure in an increasingly complex environment.
+Representatives from Australia’s telecommunications sector along with privacy and cybersecurity experts discussed domestic and international approaches to protect critical infrastructure in an increasingly complex environment.

 We give innovators and regulators a forum in which to explore, debate and agree the best policies and regulatory frameworks for widest societal benefit.

 We give members a voice through conferences, symposiums and private meetings, as well as broad exposure of their differing viewpoints through articles, reports and interviews.

 The new website will make it easier for you to gather fresh insights, exchange views with others and have a voice in the debateTake a look Learn more about our updates

 You are seeing this because you are using a browser that is not supported.
 The International Institute of Communications website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows